StreakYC/mache/README.md

 The Eclipse project will automatically use your installed App Engine SDK.
 To build the jar, add your App Engine SDK directory to edit-to-build.properties, and rename it to build.properties.
 Run ant to build.

+# Exporting Datastore Entities to BigQuery
+We've been working on this functionality or a little bit of time but recently Google launched the ability for you to import datastore backups into BigQuery.
+The feature however is a manual process.
+Mache has built the ability for you to automatically kickoff backups of desired entity kinds and automatically start BigQuery ingestion jobs when the backup is complete.

+## Getting Started With Datastore to BigQuery Exports
+1. Add the mache JAR to your project
+2. Add the URL's listed in the logging section to your web.xml
+3. Create a class which implements <code>BuiltinDatastoreExportConfiguration</code>
+4. Call <code>/bqlogging/builtinDatastoreExport?builtinDatastoreExportConfig=<the fully qualified class name that you implemented></code>